Why nationalities matter as US braces for migration surge

 ___=

-Associated Press writer Rebecca Santana in Washington contributed.
+Associated Press writer Rebecca Santana in McAllen, Texas, contributed.